After a season of fear, America’s Election Day voting passes mostly in peace

 Brian Manley, the police chief in Austin, wrote in a memo released Tuesday that his department in the Texas capital was on “tactical alert,” meaning that all officers would don their field uniforms to deploy as needed.

-In New York, no credible threats of election violence were detected hours into voting at 1,200 sites across the city, where several planned protests were underway but were expected to be peaceful.
-The five rallies were expected mainly by groups that have been active in the city throughout the summer.
-But the department was not aware of any safety threats or efforts to meddle with voters’ rights.
+In New York, no credible threats of election violence were detected hours into voting at 1,200 sites across the city.

 “Right now, we’re not tracking any credible threats; we do have several leads that we are running down as we speak,” Chief of Intelligence Thomas Galati said at a briefing with other top police officials at One Police Plaza late in the morning.